KeySense/KeySense/README.md

 ## License

-extralearning was created by [Liam Arguedas](https://github.com/liamarguedas) and is licensed under the [GPL-3.0 license](/LICENSE).
+KeySense was created by [Liam Arguedas](https://github.com/liamarguedas) and is licensed under the [GPL-3.0 license](/LICENSE).